michaelpq/michaelpq.github.io/manuals/debug-manual/index.markdown

 you can put the gdb commands in a file and start gdb with "-x filename".
 This will run those commands just like they were typed on the console.

-If you run into problems with the name mangling,show the C style names for your class methods.
+If you run into problems with the name mangling, show the C style names for your class methods.

     nm